 - Vitamin C plays a role in making collagen and serves as an antioxidant

-- Calcium, magnesium, and phosphorous contribute to the hardening of bones
+- Calcium, magnesium, phosphorous, and trace minerals contribute to the hardening of bones

 Hormones also get in on the action: